kbingham/libcamera.org/site/faq.rst

   support a range of simplistic platforms with a common generic handler.

-Which camera protocols are supported? libcamera supports cameras that use MIPI CSI-2 protocols.

 Can I use libcamera to access photos on digital cameras?
   No, libcamera is a library for controlling embedded camera hardware, it’s not an application for accessing photos and has no relationship to gphoto2.